jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 > `Scan` will only check for missing patches - it won't actually install them.

-A full list of available commands can be found in the [command document](https://console.aws.amazon.com/systems-manager/documents/AWS-RunPatchBaseline/content).
+A full list of available commands can be found in the AWS-RunPatchBaseline [command document](https://console.aws.amazon.com/systems-manager/documents/AWS-RunPatchBaseline/content).

 {{< figure src="run-patch-baseline-parameters.png" link="run-patch-baseline-parameters.png" class="center" alt="Available parameters for the Run Patch Baseline document; Operation, Snapshot ID, Install Override List, and Reboot Option" caption="In the console GUI we can see the available parameters for the AWS-RunPatchBaseline document" >}}